FEATURE: Johan Ackermann reflects on his first year in the Premiership with Gloucester

 Simple, we have to score tries!
 I want players to play with enjoyment and the only way you enjoy it is to get everyone involved from the front rows right through to the back three.
 I believe in playing an attractive brand of rugby that our supporters will look at and say it wasn’t just a scrum, kick and lineout event.
 Most of all I want a lot of commitment and if we can walk away knowing we gave that and played a positive brand of rugby, hopefully they will take it if a result or two doesn’t go your way.
 I don’t want us to be predictable, though, I want an all-round game.

-Seventh in the Premiership, beaten by a point in the final by … what positives and negatives do you take from last season?
+Seventh in the Premiership, beaten by a point in the by Cardiff… what positives and negatives do you take from last season?

 The biggest negative was the last three weeks!
 We gave ourselves an opportunity, there was a lot of growth and we went through a really rich spell where we played some very good rugby.
 But I don’t know if it was the pressure of realising post-Christmas that we were in a top four-hunting position, suddenly we started making errors.
 Growth-wise, we went from ninth to seventh and there were a lot of positive stats around line-breaks, offloads, metres made and tries scored, while we changed the mindset and showed a lot of intent, but then we overplayed and that’s what maybe cost us in the end.